8 Best call recorder apps for Android, iPhone, & computers in 2023

 KeKu saves your recordings for one month (three months with a subscription), during which you can download and share files at any time.

-Fees can add up on this app if you’re not careful though.
-The app is free to download but to make any calls, you need to pay per-minute or per-month fees based on the country.
+But fees can add up if you’re not careful.
+The app is free to download, but to make any calls, you need to pay per-minute or per-month fees based on the country you’re trying to reach.

-If you go with KeKu, you’ll probably want KeKu’s $9.99 per month call recording subscription.
-Otherwise, you’ll only ever get to hear the first 30 seconds of recorded calls.
+Keep in mind you also need to purchase KeKu’s $9.99 per month call recording subscription.
+Otherwise, you only get to hear the first 30 seconds of any recorded call.

 KeKu pricing plans